Skip to content

 Do not lead with "You are being scammed."
 That can make someone feel embarrassed, judged, or controlled.

-Start with the request: What are they asking you to send, buy, click, install, share, keep secret, or move?
+Start with the request: what are they asking you to send, buy, click, install, share, keep secret, or move?

 Offer to verify together.
 Call the known bank number.
 Open the official account.
 Look up the real agency website.
 Contact the family member who supposedly needs help.
 Ask the platform or provider through its real support channel.